 For practitioners exploring career-advancement opportunities, there are several pathways one can take their career in cloud.
-Here’s a list of some of the highest paying cloud-related jobs according to TechTarget and Randstad:
+Here’s a list of some of the highest-paying cloud-related jobs according to TechTarget:

 For employers looking to invest in employees’ professional development and enhance their skills to streamline current or upcoming cloud-related organizational goals, providing training for top cloud computing and cloud security certifications is a great place to start.
-In this article, we highlight ten in-demand cloud certifications from Amazon, Microsoft, and more.
+In this article, learn more about the most in-demand vendor-specific and vendor-neutral cloud certifications.

 Click to jump to a specific vendor:

 - Google Cloud

 - NEW – Vendor-Agnostic Foundational Cloud Security Training

 Possessing an AWS Certified Cloud Practitioner credential demonstrates a practitioner’s overall understanding of the AWS cloud, outside of the specific roles covered by other AWS certifications.

 Prerequisites: Amazon recommends having at least six months of experience with AWS Cloud and a basic understanding of IT services as it applies to the AWS Cloud platform.